juspay/hyper-sdk-react-webview/README.md

 ```

 **NOTE:** Ensure that `react-native-webview` is also installed as a dependency.
 Although it is declared as a peer dependency, React Native requires it to be a direct dependency to include its native build files.

+## React Native New Architecture Support

+This library supports both React Native architectures:

+- ✅ **Old Architecture** (Bridge) - React Native 0.60+
+- ✅ **New Architecture** (Fabric) - React Native 0.68+ with New Architecture enabled

+No code changes are required when migrating between architectures.
+See [MIGRATION.md](./MIGRATION.md) for detailed migration instructions.

 ## Usage